puppetlabs/puppet-specifications/language/resource-api/README.md

 ### Porting existing code

-To port your existing device code as a transport, move the class to `Puppet::Transport`, remove mention of the `Puppet::Util::NetworkDevice::Simple::Device` (if it was used) and change the initialisiation to accept and process a `connection_info` hash instead of the previous structures.
+To port your existing device code as a transport, move the class to `Puppet::Transport`, remove mention of the `Puppet::Util::NetworkDevice::Simple::Device` (if it was used) and change the initialisation to accept and process a `connection_info` hash instead of the previous structures.
+When accessing the `connection_info` in your new transport, change all string keys to symbols (e.g. `'foo'` to `:foo`).
+Add `context` as first argument to your `initialize` and `facts` method.

 The following replacements have provided a good starting point for these changes:

 * `Util::NetworkDevice::NAME::Device` -> `ResourceApi::Transport::NAME`
 * `puppet/util/network_device/NAME/device` -> `puppet/transport/NAME`
 * `device` -> `transport`
+* Replace all direct calls to puppet logging with calls into the `context` logger, potentially getting the context instance from the provider.

 Of course this list can't be exhaustive and will depend on the specifics of your codebase.